RobbinLawFlutter/flutter-demos-all/README.md

 ## Test Drive Tool Chain

 - Test drive our tools.
 When within VS Code go to `View/CommandPallet/Flutter: New Project`, name it `testdrive1` and store it in `C:\FlutterDev\FlutterRepos`.
+- Start an android virtual machine from `Android Studio` if not already started.
 - If needed connect VS Code to the virtual machine by clicking on `No Device` in the lower right corner of VS Code.
 - Run the app without debugging.
 The first time it will take a while to compile and download to the vm.